thomaslauber/Global-Tree-Invasion/README.md

-# Native diversity buffers against severity of non-native tree invasions globally
+# Native diversity buffers against severity of non-native tree invasions

 This repository contains scripts for the data preparation and the analysis of the paper "Native diversity buffers against severity of non-native tree invasions".